-I’ve sold many thousands of textbooks, and to my knowledge have both never sold one, nor ever been accused of selling one (by Amazon or an Amazon buyer).
+I’ve sold many thousands of textbooks.
+To my knowledge, I have both never sold a counterfeit, nor ever been accused of selling one (by Amazon or an Amazon buyer).

 While the threat may be overblown, accidentally selling a counterfeit textbook can get you kicked off Amazon.

-So on that positive note, let’s get into a quick checklist of ways to spot a counterfeit textbook.
+So on that positive note, let’s get into how to identify a counterfeit textbook…

-Counterfeit Clue #1: A high-demand textbook sold for way below Amazon’s price on a non-Amazon site like eBay.
+Counterfeit Textbook Clue #1: A high-demand textbook sold suspiciously cheap

-If you’re sourcing online, this is a big one to look for.
-Counterfeiters love bootlegging the most popular textbooks, then unloading them for cheap(ish) prices on off-Amazon sites like Alibris, eBay, and more.
+If you’re sourcing books online, this is a big red flag to look for.
+Counterfeiters love bootlegging the most popular textbooks, then unloading them for cheap(ish) prices on off-Amazon sites like Alibris, eBay, AbeBooks, and more.

 I would advise you to scrutinize any listing closely, but fact is no seller is going to admit their book is counterfeit.
-So if it seems too good to be true, it doesn’t necessarily mean it is (good mistakes do happen).
+So if it seems too good to be true, it doesn’t necessarily mean it is (underpriced textbooks do happen).
 But you’re taking your chances.

 Big red flag: Paper that is so thin you can see text on one side of the page through the other side of the page.

 Often because the paper is so thin and low quality, the book itself will be significantly thinner.
-If you have concerns, you can look at the dimensions provided on Amazon and see if the spine width differs dramatically from the book you have.
+If you have concerns, you can look at the dimensions provided on Amazon (in the “product details” section) and see if the spine width differs dramatically from the textbook you have.

-Counterfeit Clue #4: Poor quality distorted cover art.
+Counterfeit Textbook Clue #4: Poor quality or distorted cover art

 Major textbook publishers will never publish a book with fuzzy or weird cover art.
 They have whole art departments who make sure this doesn’t happen.